Louisiana–Monroe Warhawks football: Matt Viator era (2016–2020)

-McNeese State head coach Matt Viator was hired as the Warhawks' 13th head coach in December 2015.
+McNeese State head coach Matt Viator was hired as the Warhawks' 14th senior college head coach in December 2015.
 In Viator's first season at the helm, the Warhawks improved to a 4–8 record, up two games from the season before.
+Viator led the Warhawks to bowl eligibility in 2018, but was fired in December 2020 after losing the first 10 games of the season.

-Terry Bowden era (2021–present)
+Terry Bowden era (2021–2023)

 Terry Bowden was named head coach on December 23, 2020.
 During the prior season, Bowden had assisted Clemson as an unpaid intern while pursuing a graduate degree.
 Bowden, a son of College Football Hall of Fame coach Bobby Bowden and former head coach at Auburn, signed a four-year contract with ULM worth $1.4 million.
+Bowden was fired one day after the Warhawks finished the 2023 season with a 2-10 overall record without a single Sun Belt Conference win.

+Bryant Vincent era (2023–present)

+Bryant Vincent was introduced as head football coach on December 6, 2023.
+ULM went 5-7, an improvement over last season, but failed to make a bowl game after losing 5 straight to end the year.